zouloux/indy-export/README.md

 # Get all your data from Indy

 Because Indy is not a great service, you may need to export all your data manually.
-This should be allowed, but the customer service does not want to do it.
+The customer service does not accept to do it, but after paying months and months, I needed all my data to migrate to another tool.

 # How to use ?